Table of Contents

 Make sure your cash flow is in check with this handy guide

-Unlike traditional banks, the business financing options offered by an online lender may offer more flexible terms, and repayment or remittance periods, and may accept applicants with a personal credit score as low as 500.
+Unlike traditional banks, the business financing options offered by an online lender for small business may offer more flexible terms, and repayment or remittance periods, and may accept applicants with a personal credit score as low as 500.

 Before you gamble with your future, consider some of these business financing options that don’t require flawless credit or massive collateral—regardless of what your credit report says.